-3.1.3 SG-T3 - Strategic Guidelines for the development of touristic ports
+3.1.3.
+SG-T3 - Strategic Guidelines for the development of touristic ports

-SG-T3 Strategic Guidelines for the development of touristic ports
+SG-T3 Strategic Guidelines for t the development of touristic

+ports

+Overview and purpose

 The tool offers strategic guidelines for the development of touristic ports as part of regional plans for ports, and related regional policy on tourism, providing policymakers and linked stakeholders with a methodological approach to define the vision, the objectives, the strategies and possible actions framing the strategic scenario of the regional tourism system.